 If you’re already a yogi, you understand the health benefits yoga provides.
 Did you know it can help with your hearing, too?
 Yoga poses, such as tree pose, lotus pose, cobra pose and triangle pose, increase circulation in your ear and brain.

 Good circulation is important for healthy nerve functions and also removes waste and toxins.
 If you’re not interested in practicing yoga in a studio, look into the many free videos available on YouTube.
 If your doctor agrees you’re healthy enough, chances are good yoga will help you feel better as well as hear better, too.

 No matter how you choose to exercise this year, we want to partner with you to make hearing health a priority.
-Search our website for articles on hearing health, use our Find a Professional section to locate a trusted hearing center near you, or engage with us online.
+Search our website for articles on hearing health, use our directory to locate a trusted hearing center near you, or engage with us online.
 We believe better hearing is a personal journey — and we're with you every step of the way.